 After the April 24 meeting went into executive session, Humphrey said the intermodal center could be a great potential revenue generator as it would get more people to spend cash in the village.
 He and Bergmann, a former president of the Bellows Falls Village Board of Trustees, believe the money cannot legally be spent on the park-and-ride, as it was appropriated for the intermodal center.

 Gary Fox, the director of Sustainable Valley Group, also disagreed with some of Walsh’s claims at the most recent meeting.
 In a telephone interview, Fox said Walsh’s statement about not being able to use the grant money for projects in Bellows Falls is untrue.
-Fox said the money was meant to be spent on multi-modal improvements in the village.

 In a telephone interview on Wednesday, Walsh said the individuals that object to how the money -- which was secured by Sen. Patrick Leahy -- is planned to be used are not knowledgeable on the issue.